omec-project/up4/app/README.md

 # up4-app
-ONOS Application for managing the hardware implementation of the abstract UP4 pipeline
+ONOS Application for managing the hardware implementation of the abstract UP4 pipeline.

+There are currently two ways to test the app.
+To test the app without using the northbound component, use the section titled "Setting up a test using CLI commands".
+This lets you access the southbound directly via ONOS CLI commands.
+To test the entire app including the northbound component, use the section titled "Setting up a test using UP4 P4Runtime calls".
+After you have set up the testbed by following the instructions, verify uplink and downlink packets transmit by following the final section.

 ## Setting up a test using CLI commands
 Start mininet and ONOS: